-When the polymer content increased up to 10 wt. %, friction coefficient slightly increased in the presence of the applied voltage, Fig. 4.
+As the polymer content increased up to 10 wt. % friction coefficient slightly increased in the presence of the applied voltage, Fig. 3.
 Presence of polymeric particles in oil caused significant friction increase when the voltage was applied.
-This is because the polymeric particles strongly adhered to the steel surfaces and the contact would be between polymeric particles and steel as well as steel against oil lubricated steel.
+This is because the polymeric particles strongly adhered to the steel surfaces and the contact will be between polymeric particles and steel.